anelda/datascentable/_posts/2019-06-10-code-retreat.md

 [Code Retreat](https://www.meetup.com/Cape-Town-Software-Developers/events/261742542/).
 I had no idea what to expect there, but looking at the questions and responses on their Meetup page, I noticed that the organisers - specifically Nigel Basel - were very friendly and tolerant of newcomers to the community.
-In the week leading up to the Code Retreat, I thought about what I would like to learn, and came to the conclusion that I haven't spent anytime on TESTING yet but have had it on my to-do list for some time now.
+In the week leading up to the Code Retreat, I thought about what I would like to learn, and came to the conclusion that I haven't spent anytime on testing yet but have had it on my to-do list for some time now.
-It would be great if I could learn some testing...
+It would be great to learn some testing...

 ## The Venue